 Tips to Protect Your Child’s Teeth

-- Limit sugary foods and drinks: Frequent sweets, chocolates, and sugary drinks increase the risk of cavities.
+- Limit sugary foods and drinks: Protect against childhood tooth decay by limiting sugary snacks, chocolates, and drinks to reduce the risk of cavities.

 Why Early Prevention Matters